 Let's look at how the career of a Cloud Security Engineer evolves with experience.

-Top 7 Hiring Companies for Cloud Security Engineers
+The top 7 companies that hire for Cloud Security Engineers are:

 1. Amazon Web Services (AWS)